-The Mt Revd Jerome Lloyd OSJV DD FRSA
+The Most Revd Jerome Lloyd OSJV DD FRSA

 Throughout schooling and higher education Metropolitan Jerome studied music and voice and is a classically trained and experienced musician (piano/pipe organ) and vocalist.
 He studied with Anne Marsden-Thomas (International Organ School) and Dr Martin Neary (Royal College of Organists) continuing his vocal studies too through the Royal School of Church Music and the Associated Board of the Royal Schools of Music.
 After Sixth Form he won a scholarship to study voice and keyboard at the Conservatorio L. Cherubini in Florence and as a dramatic performer when he took the name “Jerome Lloyd” (née Cave) professionally (Equity registered).
 His Grace has consulted on music for choirs and music groups of various traditions/churches and theatrical productions.

-Metropolitan Jerome read Divinity at y Coleg Diwinyddol Unedig (the United Theological College, Aberystwyth of the Aberystwyth & Lampeter Schools of Theology) where he was organist at Llanbadarn Fawr and Holy Trinity churches as well as acting Director of Music for the College.
+Metropolitan Jerome read Divinity at y Coleg Diwinyddol Unedig (the United Theological College, Aberystwyth of the Aberystwyth & Lampeter Schools of Theology) where he was organist at Llanbadarn Fawr and Holy Trinity churches (the then vicar, Andrew John is now the Anglican Bishop of Bangor, Wales) as well as acting Director of Music for the College.
 He then received a Traditional Catholic pre-Conciliar seminary formation on the continent in Switzerland and Italy for a further four years studying theology at Fribourg, Turin and Rome.
 He has a comprehensive knowledge of Latin and his main academic interests are in Ecclesiology, Liturgy and Canon Law.
 Metropolitan Jerome is competent in Welsh and French (paternal family ancestry), Cantonese/Mandarin (maternal Chinese/Singaporean ancestry), German, Italian, Spanish (through academia) and English.

 Having been a “worker priest” Metropolitan Jerome also has a background in leisure and hospitality gained as a restaurateur and licensee.
 As a former small business owner and member of the Federation of Small Businesses, his knowledge also extends to Human Resource management, Health & Safety, retail and marketing as well as Food Hygiene.
 Metropolitan Jerome’s experience also includes being a former Trade Union Representative (Public & Commercial Services Union) and a Staff Sports & Leisure Association Rep’ (HASSRA) in the Civil Service (Department for Work & Pensions); where he worked originally as an Employment Advisor, then in Marketing and Business liaison (Sussex & Surrey) and finally as a consultant in IT Project Management and support (London & South East England).
 All of this experience has perfectly placed him to act as an industrial chaplain to a number of small and large businesses in the city.